Adarsh-jaiss/Adarsh-jaiss/README.md

 - 🔧 I work as a performance-driven backend engineer, primarily focusing on Go.
 I specialize in building scalable APIs, managing databases, and optimizing server-side logic.
 - 💡 Interested in cloud-native applications, microservices architecture, and backend system performance.
-- 🚀 Currently Building [Shipper](https://github.com/adarsh-jaiss/shipper), a tool for creating container images without the need to write Dockerfiles.
+- 🚀 Currently Building [Mailer](), an open source tool for sending mass emails with custom messages/templates via excel sheets.

 <!--- ‍
 ### What do I do?